zew/go-questionnaire/README.md

 Each input can have a multi-language label, -description, a multi-language suffix and a validation function.

 Each input has a span.
 Its label and form element each have a sub-span.

+## Dynamic content

+`dynFuncT` and `CompositeFuncT` can be used to render real timy dynamic content and question blocks.

 ## Create survey and logins